 We will email you instructions to reset your

-The holy grail of insulin delivery for people with diabetes who use insulin is automated insulin delivery (AID) (current term for “artificial pancreas”) through a closed loop system that maintains glucose levels within specified target range.
-That is, regardless of food consumed, physical activity, sleep, and myriad other factors that impact glucose levels.
+The holy grail of insulin delivery for people with diabetes who use insulin is an automated insulin delivery system (AID) (preferred term for “artificial pancreas”).
+An AID system will deliver insulin through a so-called closed loop system that constantly maintains glucose levels within specified target range or ranges.
+That is, regardless of food consumed, physical activity, sleep, stress and myriad other factors that constantly impact glucose levels.

-The evolution has followed a pathway from the Sensor-Augmented Pump (SAP) to Low Glucose Suspend (LGS) to Predictive Low Glucose Suspend (PLGS) to Hybrid Closed Loop (HCL) to Advanced Hybrid Closed Loop (AHCL) systems, which some refer to as AID systems.1 This evolution tracks the pathway mapped out by Aaron Kowalski, PhD, now JDRF’s Chief Executive Officer, in 20092 and updated in .3
+The evolution has followed a pathway from the Sensor-Augmented Pump (SAP) to Low Glucose Suspend (LGS) to Predictive Low Glucose Suspend (PLGS) to Hybrid Closed Loop (HCL) to Advanced Hybrid Closed Loop (AHCL) systems, which some refer to as AID systems.1 However, in reality they are partially closed being closed for basal insulin delivery but systems still requiring inputs for bolus insulin delivery.
+This evolution tracks the pathway mapped out by Aaron Kowalski, PhD, now JDRF’s Chief Executive Officer, in 20092 and updated in 2015.3

-The reason that the current AID systems are considered “hybrid,” is because food intake, either by estimating carbohydrate consumption, inputting a meal announcement with relative meal size, or other method; must still be done and a bolus insulin dose given through the pump device by the user.
-For example, with the Omnipod5, Insulet’s AID system, users will be advised to enter the amount of carbohydrate they consume in the device’s SmartBolus calculator, where the user will preset specified parameters for bolus dosing.
-A few studies on various AID systems have shown that when the user is in auto-mode/auto-correct some amount of elevated glucose that occurs due to under bolusing or missed food bolus insulin for a minimal amount of carbohydrate, can be covered.4,5,6
+The reason that the currently available AID systems are considered “hybrid,” is because food intake, either by estimating carbohydrate consumption, inputting a meal announcement with relative meal size, or other method; must still be done and a bolus insulin dose given through the pump device by the user.
+For example, even with the Omnipod5, users will be advised to enter the amount of carbohydrate they consume in the device’s SmartBolus calculator, where the user will preset specified parameters for bolus dosing (see description in Table 1).
+A few studies on various AID systems have shown that when the user is in auto-mode/auto-correct some amount of elevated glucose that occurs due to not giving sufficient bolus insulin or missed food bolus insulin for a minimal amount of carbohydrate, can be covered.4,5,6

 Three Main Automated Insulin Delivery Components